top of page

 Tim Berners-Lee

-What are the metrics to track?
+What are the best metrics to track?

 Objectives and Key Results (OKRs) and Key Performance Indicators (KPIs) are strategic tools used by organizations to measure progress and achieve their goal.
 They play complementary roles in helping organizations improve their performance, but they serve different purposes and have distinct characteristics.